 Beth held up a hand and started counting on her fingers as she spoke, “First off, no upper class photographer would be caught dead wearing a solid black athletic material outfit.
 Secondly, you’ve got matte black makeup around your eyes.
 And third, you’ve got a rather impressively large kit of lock-picks sticking out of the side satchel slung over your shoulder.
 So my guess, is that you are some kind of thief.”

-Damn, this girl was good, give the [LVPD standard issue sidearm] and the way she handled it, coupled with her mannerisms and the way she referred to this Vincent character, she was a cop, and a damn fine one at that.
+Damn, this girl was good, given the [LVPD standard issue sidearm] and the way she handled it, coupled with her mannerisms and the way she referred to this Vincent character, she was a cop, and a damn fine one at that.
 Though if she was busting street magicians, she was pretty low on the totem pole.
 “You will make a fine detective one day Elizabeth.”
 He said, conceding her point.

 “Actually it’s Bethany, or officer Desroches.
 How on earth did I get stuck with 2 criminals, and a youth pastor in the middle of the woods, in God knows what forest.”
 Beth grumbled.

 They all rushed over to where Vincent was staring up at the sky.
 Hanging just above the tree line was the moon, larger than any of them had ever seen.
 “OK, so we’re somewhere near the equator, and the moon’s proximity to the trees is making it seem so big.”
-Zeke pointed out.
+Ezekiel pointed out.

 Vincent shook his head, “That’s not our moon, there’s no face, and if you turn around, there’s another one…”